Introduction

 Structured Resource Name (SRN)

-: A URN-based, globally unique, location-independent identifier for any OSA resource (e.g., urn:osa:example-archive:rec:abc123@v1).
+: A URN-based, globally unique, location-independent identifier for any OSA resource (e.g., urn:osa:data.example.org:rec:abc123@v1).
+The domain component enables DNS-based discovery.

 Resources